-Cultivated Landscapes - Land-use and cultural landscape development in north-hemispheric African savannas (Applicant Höhn, Alexa)
+Cultivated Landscapes - Land-use and cultural landscape development in north-hemispheric African savannas (Project Director Höhn, Alexa)

 “Cultivated Landscapes” aims to develop a model which relates formation, propagation, and development of cultural landscapes to land-use practices and their connected social processes, such as the adoption of certain livelihoods and innovations, as well as to the environmental settings.
 Based on the analyses of archaeological charcoal from sites in several key regions in the West African savannas, dating between 1000 BCE and 1500 CE, it will trace the consequences of human-environment interactions within space and time.
 Several hypotheses will be tested: